 While in Poland, one must stop at the Nazi death camp known as Auschwitz.
 This infamous concentration camp is best known for being the place where the largest number of European Jews were murdered during World War II.
 One lesser-known casualty is a Polish Priest, Maximillian Kolbe, who died here and became a martyr, a true hero for our time.

 When Germany invaded Poland in 1939, the Franciscan Friar, Maximillian Kolbe, began to organize a shelter for over 3,000 Polish refugees, among whom were nearly 2,000 Jews.
 The friars shared everything they had with the refugees.
 They housed, fed, and clothed them, and brought all their machinery into use in their service.
 The community came under suspicion and inevitably, in May 1941 the friary was closed down and Maximilian Kolbe, along with four companions were arrested and taken to Auschwitz, where they worked with the other prisoners.
 Whenever a prisoner escaped from the camp, the Nazis selected 10 others to be killed by starvation in reprisal for the escape.
 One of the 10 selected to die, Franciszek Gajowniczek, began to cry: My wife!
 My children!
 I will never see them again!
-At this Maximilian Kolbe stepped forward and offer himself in the man’s place, and on August 14, 1941, he ultimately died as prisoner number 16770.
+At this Maximilian Kolbe stepped forward and offered himself in the man’s place, and on August 14, 1941, he ultimately died as prisoner number 16770.
 Today St. Maximillian Kolbe is remembered as someone who lived what he preached, a sublime example of the love of God and one’s neighbor.

 These are just some of the highlights that you can experience on a Divine Mercy Pilgrimage Tour to Poland.
 Pick from one of our many departures.